Lung Surgery for Lung Cancer

 - Remove the segment (lobe) of the lung that contains the cancer.

 Surgery is more effective in early-stage non-small cell lung cancer when the lung cancer can be completely removed and the cancer has not spread to lymph nodes or outside the chest cavity.

 Surgery is sometimes used in limited-stage small cell lung cancer, when there is a single tumour and the cancer has not spread to the lymph nodes.
 But small cell lung cancers are not often diagnosed at this early stage.

-Studies done in medical centres that do many VATS procedures have shown that this type of surgery works as well as open-chest surgery (thoracotomy) for cancer treatment.footnote 1 People who had VATS also had less pain, a shorter hospital stay, and a faster recovery.
+Studies done in medical centres that do many minimally invasive lung surgeries (VATS) have shown that this type of surgery works as well as open-chest surgery (thoracotomy) for cancer treatment.
+People who had VATS also had less pain, a shorter hospital stay, and a faster recovery.footnote 1

 Lung surgery risks include:

 - An air leak in your lung that does not close.

 - Damage to your heart, lungs, blood vessels, or nerves in your chest.